Battle of Dogali

 Angered, and on his own initiative, the Ethiopian governor of the district under Emperor Yohannes IV, Ras Alula Engida, after requesting the Italian to withdraw from Saati, attacked the fort with a large force.

-Hundreds of his men were slaughtered by cannon and rifle fire, while only four Italians were injured, forcing Ras Alula to pull his men back.
+Hundreds of his men were killed by rifle, as well as, cannon fire, while the Italians only sustained four injured soldiers.
+This slaughter would convince Ras Alula to retreat his men from the attack.

-The commander of the garrison, besieged, short of supplies and ammunition, requested help from Massaua on Januay 26.
+The commander of the garrison, besieged, short of supplies and ammunition, requested help from Massawa on Januay 26.

 The governor General Gene ordered Colonel De Cristoforis, who commanded the force, to march at once to the relief of Saati with 540 men (mostly Italians and a few Eritrean Askari).